5 Real Entry-Level Social Work Resume Examples That Worked in 2024

 Do I need a cover letter?

 It couldn’t hurt!
-Some people use cover letters when they have “experience overflow,” but they’re equally good for giving some backstory on what makes you qualified for an entry-level position.
+Some people write social work cover letters when they have “experience overflow,” but they’re equally good for giving some backstory on what makes you qualified for an entry-level position.
 Again: Refer to the job description for details on teaching values or specific demographics of interest.